Tree Benefits Calculator

 - Tree type — you can choose between mixed, oak, Douglas fir, red maple, loblolly pine, American beech, common birch, and sugar maple.

 - Circumference, measured at 1.35 m (4.43 ft) up from the highest point of ground at the tree's base.
+You can also use this value in the tree diameter calculator later.

 - Number of trees.